constructive-symmetry/constructive-symmetry/README.md

 It's okay to feel discouraged or intimidated when trying to learn something new, but it's important to try and then try again anyway.
 This stuff is difficult to learn for the first time!
 Neither failure nor the fear of failure should prevent you from repeatedly trying to learn.

 Every mathematician struggled to understand things.
-Many mathematicians develop a taste for the struggle, striving for the mental rush that comes from coming to a new understanding, which you grow to suspect might just be a few more failed attempts away.
+Many mathematicians develop a taste for the struggle, striving for the mental rush that results from coming to a new understanding, which you grow to suspect might just be a few more failed attempts away.